VermisImperator/odin-recipes/README.md

 # odin-recipes
 This is my first HTML project.
-I will be building a basic website that displays different cooking recipes.
+I built a basic website that displays different cooking recipes.
+This project has allowed me to display different skills I have learned.
+These include creating files & directories, practicing git commits, tags, boilerplates, lists, links, and images.